trotto/go-links/README.md

 ### Start the frontend development server

-In a separate terminal, from the `frontend/` directory, run:
+In a separate terminal, from the `frontend-new/` directory, run:

 ```
 yarn install
-./start_dev_server.sh
+yarn dev
 ```

-Now, you can access the local instance at http://localhost:5007.
+Now, you can access the local instance at http://localhost:3000.

 ### Making changes